Contemporary knowledge about God, Evolution, and the meaning of human life.

 71. The one who possesses knowledge and keeps silence about it is honorable.

-The one who has no knowledge, yet pretends knowing,… is not healthy.
+The one who has no knowledge, yet pretends to know is not healthy.

 Those who are wise heal themselves.
 The wise never fall ill because they rid themselves of the causes of illnesses.
 They abide in Tao.
 How can they be ill then?